holoviz/panel/examples/reference/custom_components/PreactComponent.md

 ## Send Events from JavaScript to Python

-Events from JavaScript can be sent to Python using the `data.send_event` method.
+Events from JavaScript can be sent to Python using the `model.send_event` method.
 Define a handler in Python to manage these events.

 ```pyodide
 import panel as pn